Sorbonne Chapel: Art and decoration

-The cupola inside the dome is decorated with a group of four frescoes by Philippe de Champagne (1602-1674).
-They were painted between 1641 and 1644, depicting four of the most prominent theologians of the Christian church: Saint Gregory, Saint Ambrose, Saint Augustine and Saint Jerome.
+The cupola inside the dome is decorated with a group of four frescoes by Philippe de Champaigne (1602–1674).
+Painted between 1641 and 1644, they depict the four great Latin Fathers of the Church: Saint Gregory, Saint Ambrose, Saint Augustine and Saint Jerome.

 Much of the art and decoration in the chapel was added in the 19th century.
-The largest painting, called "Theology", is located in the right arm of the transept.
-It was painted by Louis-Charles Timbal (1821-1880) and depicts a theologian reading a religious text before an altar, surrounded by a group of figures of famous theologians and clerics from antiquity to the 19th century, a reminder that the Sorbonne was first and foremost a school of theology.
-Timbale painted a series of works depicting prominent saints and angels around the choir.
+The largest painting, Theology, is located in the right arm of the transept.
+It was painted by Louis-Charles Timbal (1821–1880) and depicts a theologian reading a religious text before an altar, surrounded by figures representing prominent theologians and clerics from antiquity to the 19th century.
+Timbal painted a series of works depicting prominent saints and angels around the choir.